Gan-Tu/Udacity-Robotics/p1-search-and-sample-return/README.md

 Then, double click to open the simulator you downloaded above.

-To produce the results I have, it is recommended to use 840x524 resolution and "Good" graphic quality.
+To produce the results I have, it is recommended to use 800x600 resolution and "Fantastic" graphic quality.